Joint elements of a character rig (shown with the silhouette of the character)

 Usually, joints are imported to Cascadeur scenes along with 3d meshes.
 Sometimes, however, you might need to add joints directly to the scene.

-To create a joint, select Add joint from the Objects menu:
+To create a joint, select Add → Joint from the Commands menu: